igorwaw/web-advent/content/pages/2016/20-firewall.md

 We have some blocklists and need to find IPs outside of them.
 IPs are 32-bit numbers here, not the usual 4-octet notation.
 Good, that's easier to compare.
-Blocklists re given in no particular order, sorting them is an obvious first step.
+Blocklists are given in no particular order, sorting them is an obvious first step.
 They can also overlap.

 Once again it's an exercise in optimization.
 There are some nice, easy to code